Xeeynamo/sotn-decomp/docs/STYLE.md

 - Flag checks or functions that return booleans do not need the `== 0`/`!= 0`.
 - Prefer `if-else` over `if { return; }`, i.e.

 **Exception**: There are instances when at the beginning of a function you want to return immediately if a validation fails so the rest of the body wouldn't be indented in an else if.
-See `func_8010189C` for an example.
+See `DrawHud` for an example.

   ```c
   if (cond) {